jtkelzang/jtkelzang/README.md

 - 🎮 I aspire to be a game developer one day
 - 👨‍💻 I don't know much about the tech world but I'm curious to learn
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Did ya know was was is before was was was?
+- ⚡ Fun fact: Did you know was was is before was was was?